domgom/kontr/ROADMAP.md

 if request.body.options.language.json and not content-type, default to application/json? probably unnecessary

 ## DONE
+✅non String response bodies (using types for rq/rs bodies), (not filetype):
+     changed request to return ResponseDsl that is parseable if kotlinx deserialisation is in the classpath, for convenience.
+     Other parsers like Gson or ObjectMapper can be implemented with extension functions ('mapped()'?) similar to the parsed() method.
 ✅print class and line of caller aliased functions so you can click on it with intellij ✅instead of nested classes, evaluate object with fun names made of path + name or another grouping way ✅investigate possible missing methods in postman collections